steepleian/weewx-Weather34/INSTALLATION_GUIDE.md

 * If you have have the CRT extension (Cumulus Real-Time) extension installed, unless you require it for another purpose, you can remove it now. (sudo ./wee_extension --uninstall crt)

-* This install process assumes that your are using one of the officially documented WeeWX installs and a typical Apache2 web server configuration of /var/www/html.
-In this instance, at the end of the installation process your path to thw Weather34 skin will be /var/www/html/weewx/weather34.
+* This install process assumes that you are using one of the officially documented WeeWX installs and a typical Apache2 web server configuration of /var/www/html.
+In this instance, at the end of the installation process, your path to the Weather34 skin will be /var/www/html/weewx/weather34.
 If your installation deviates from this, you will need to adjust the paths in your weewx.conf file after the installation process has taken place.

 * The default WeeWX extension installer (wee_extension) was not really intended to deal with monolithic structure of the Weather34 skin.
 It is possible to configure an install package to use wee_extension, but it is a difficult and tedious process to maintain for this skin.
 I am very gratefully to Jerry Dietrich for writing a new installer specially for Weather34.
 This installer copies everything to the correct places and automatically configures the correct web server ownerships, permissions and groups etc. The whole process is very fast and your skin will be up and running without having to wait till the end of the first archive cycle.
 By using the supplied configuration files, setup.py, packaged or MacOS installed versions of WeeWX can be catered for.